yunghx/academic-kickstart/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 I am currently a Ph.D. candidate in Computer Vision and MICCAI at TU Eindhoven.
-With 10+ international conferences, journal papers and patents, I am also being as a reviewer for IEEE J-BHI, MICCAI and AE-CAI.
+With 10+ international conferences, journal papers and patents, I am also being as a reviewer for Medical Image Analysis, IEEE J-BHI, MICCAI and AE-CAI.